 We will also look at different kinds of privacy tools, products, and apps and think about how we would augment or change different apps to be more privacy focused.

 This class will focus on a variety of more in-depth security and privacy knowledge.
-For example, how to safely research and use technology while under surveillance.
-This will focus on how to research abortion infromation while in parts of the US where abortion is banned, and how activists under surveillance use the web to avoid being tracked).
+How to safely research and use technology while under surveillance (e.g., how to research abortion information while abortion is banned in parts of the US, how activists under surveillance use the web to avoid being tracked).
 Why might researching in private be necessary?

 Cade Diehm: Anxiety Games

 Anxiety Games: Cade Diehm, of New Design Congress, teaches a combination of non-technical cooperative threat modeling that can be used in any circumstance—online or off—for digital tools and how they can interact with communities.

 Speculative design interventions, creative technology + art for human rights, in-class project

 This week will focus on speculative design interventions and how creative technology and art can provide new spaces of exploration for human rights.
 We will cover work by Forensic Architecture, Adam Harvey, Mimi Onuoha, Joana Moll, Cooking Sections and concepts like critical design, transition design, and Arte Útil.